 Our skin is our largest organ.
 It protects our body from head to toe.
-Although changes in the skin can be harmless, they may also be signs of various medical conditions, ranging from a childhood illness with a rash, to an allergy, chronic skin condition, a skin , or a benign or cancerous tumor.
+Although changes in the skin can be harmless, they may also be signs of various medical conditions, ranging from a childhood illness with a rash, to an allergy, chronic skin condition, a skin infection, or a benign or cancerous tumor.
 Mental health issues and side effects of medication can affect your skin too.
-Skin problems are sometimes caused by several things which can also make each other worse.
+Skin problems are sometimes caused by several things that can also make each other worse.

 What kind of screening tests are there?

 Skin examinations are a routine part of the physical examinations carried out during compulsory screening appointments for children in Germany (“U-Untersuchungen”) – starting with the “U1” examination in newborns, up to the “U9” examination at the age of five.
 Pediatricians look out for allergies, eczema or hemangiomas (strawberry birthmarks), as well as injuries such as bruises.

 From the age of 35, adults in Germany are entitled to free skin cancer screening in a dermatology practice every two years.
 These examinations can be carried out by specially trained family doctors, too.
 In Germany, they are paid for by statutory health insurers.

 Before looking at your skin, the doctor will ask questions about any skin problems and changes you have noticed, like where they first appeared, and whether they developed suddenly or over a longer period of time.
 If there are signs of an infection such as herpes, the doctor will ask you about possible sources of infection and whether there’s a chance you might have infected someone else.
 If you have signs of an allergy, you will be asked about possible triggers.